 Every inch of Northumberland hides a piece of history and heritage.
 The buffer between England and Scotland, Northumberland’s very geographic location has shaped a history of violence and conflict.

-The legacy of Northumberland’s embattled past can still be seen today.
+The legacy of Northumberland’s embattled past can still be seen today through the region’s historic sites.
 From the incredible architecture of ancient castles, to 73-miles of Hadrian’s Wall, the county’s heritage sites are a reminder of the many conflicts that have been and gone.

 From the Roman invasion 2,000 years ago, Northumberland has witnessed plundering Viking attacks, seen Anglo Saxon kings fight to the death protecting their kingdom and set the scene for murderous raids by the notorious Border Reivers.
 There have been territorial battles between England and Scotland which saw the border town of Berwick-upon-Tweed change sides 13 times.